Jiggs004/P1.Jigar.Patel/README.md

   1. Elevator buttons light up after a button is selected/pressed.
   2. Selected/pressed buttons are displayed on the elevator screen.
+  3. Buttons are properly labeled and have Braille.
+  4. Users know what floor of the building they are currently on.

 How does the elevator provide feedback to the user?